MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/workqueues.md

 |----------------|----------|
 | **Work queue item not found** | The work queue item being processed has either been deleted or  no longer belongs to the queue that it was called from.
 | **Work queue item on hold** | The work queue item being processed contains a status of `on hold` in the queue orchestrator and can no longer be updated.
-| **Failed to update work queue item** | The work queue item being updated has encountered an unexpected error, check the error message for more details.
+| **Failed to update work queue item** | The work queue item being updated has encountered an unexpected error.
+Check the error message for more details.

 ## Add work queue item